SpookyCorridor/Wranglr/README.md

 The bookmarklet uses Math.random in its script call so that users won't cache version 1.0 forever should it be updated.

+# Other Notes

+This was overall a fun project because I learned about something that's interesting but entirely unfamiliar.
+The biggest hurdle was initially conceptualizing how to organize and display the data.
+I feel that my current setup is a fine solution for both large and small uses and it has been left open ended for the future.